Tuesday, July 1, 2025

 Uh shit.
 This is unexpected.
 It was also a real costly.
 Life insurance policies don't pay for living expenses, and don't come cheap either, and the trollop mother won't be picking up the tab for $10,000.
 She said, it's not her fault if it doesn't work out.

 The sister, that's another story.
-She has Harvey's kid on the way, which covers expenses in this fuck up.
+She has Harney's kid on the way, which covers expenses in this fuck up.
 She told people it was parthenogenesis from her brother raping her a few months ago.
-Harvey gave her the crazy story from a crazy Nun he knew in Mundare.
+Harney gave her the crazy story from a crazy Nun he knew in Mundare.

 Maybe she said it was her father and possibly the neighborhood dogs and cats.
-Harvey didn't care.
-Harvey sold the kid to the Sisters of Multiple Broken Covenants and Hymens, including the child trafficking when something arrives.
+Harney didn't care.
+Harney sold the kid to the Sisters of Multiple Broken Covenants and Hymens, including the child trafficking when something arrives.
 This side game amounted to fuck around money.
-And thisnfuck around moneynwentndown the drain.
+And this fuck around money went down the drain.
 How fucking hard can it be to kill one wimpy looking 14 year old delinquent?

-Meanwhile the psychopath little broad is turning 16 soon, and says she never sleeps, because she craves Harvey's dick, she says, but he knows it's because sleeping interrupts her from making up malicious excusesnfor her shitty attitude, about anybody who crossed her path, except Harvey, because he is the law.
+Meanwhile the psychopath little broad is turning 16 soon, and says she never sleeps, because she craves Harney's dick, she says, but he knows it's because sleeping interrupts her from making up malicious excuses for her shitty attitude, about anybody who crossed her path, except Harney, because he is the law.

 Well it was simple.
 The cast iron metal back bumper of the gigantic welder's truck which Brian here smashed didn't happen to have a scratch.
 Dale had brushed off a few flecks of paint.
 They pushed the car into the immediate convenience of a downhill alley and up the lane for a block, across one street, into another alley, a basic police report of activities.
 For some fucking reason, Codliverchuk wasn't having any of it.
 He seemed unwilling to accept that Brian Collins was being made responsible for smashing the car while Dale was in Tooke's Grocery.